imvan32/cesium-mouse/README.md

 * mousemove
 * mouseover. on the Entity
 * mouseout. on the Entity

-Now you can control the event calling, pointing 'interactable' = false.
 Also you can subscribe on your own events and call it in any place.

 ```js
 entity.on('myownevent', function(event) { console.log('my own event', event); });